segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 7. Attaches the `timestamp` as `window.s.timestamp` if your **Timestamp Option** (in the Adobe settings in Segment) is set to **Timestamp Enabled** or **Timestamp Optional**.

-8. Sets `window.s.linkTrackEvents` to the Adobe Analyics event name.
+8. Sets `window.s.linkTrackEvents` to the Adobe Analytics event name.
 In the example above, this is `purchase`.

 9. Sets `window.s.linkTrackVars` which is a string of keys that Adobe Analytics reads from the `window.s` object when you send the request.
 For the example above, the value of `linkTrackVars` would be set as `'pageName,events,products,purchaseID,transactionID,timestamp'`.